briis/unifiprotect/README.md

 ![RTSP Settings](https://github.com/briis/unifiprotect/blob/master/images/setup_rtsp.png)

 ## Installation
 This Integration is part of the default HACS store.
 Search for *unifi protect* under *Integrations* and install from there.
+After the installation of the files you must restart Home Assistant, or else you will not be able to add UniFi Protect from the Integration Page.

 If you are not familiar with HACS, or havn't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
 Even though you can install the Integration manually, I would recommend using HACS, as you would always be reminded when a new release is published.